dosisod/refurb/docs/checks.md

 ## FURB111: `use-func-name`

-Categories: `readability`
+Categories: `performance` `readability`

-Don't use a lambda if it is just forwarding its arguments to a function verbatim:
+Don't use a lambda if its only forwarding its arguments to a function.

 Bad: